BonnieW05/github-pages/index.md

 ---
 layout: home
-title: "Welcome to my blog"
+title: "Welcome to My GitHub Pages! 🚀"
 ---

-## Welcome to My GitHub Pages! 🚀

 Hi there!
 I'm **王涵**, a passionate **computer science student** with a deep interest in **algorithms, mathematics, and programming**.